 In the kitchen, Jeffrey Williams of From Hood to Table presented a hands-on demonstration about significant foods in African American culture, explaining the culinary history as well as the recipes.
 With a little help from participants, he prepared fried chicken, macaroni and cheese, greens with smoked meat, cornbread dressing, and cornbread.

-food crisis throughout urban landscapes.
+Jeffery is a Chicago-raised private chef, and Waukegan urban farming and sustainability teacher focused on solving the food crisis throughout urban landscapes.
 After six years of supporting and coaching high school students, he found peace and a safe space in his backyard during the pandemic.
 He connected his passions for cooking and gardening and founded From Hood To Table.
-He aims to prioritize access to the best and freshest food by teaching communities how to
+He aims to prioritize access to the best and freshest food by teaching communities how to grow and use what they have to make compost and organic inputs.
+He intends to build a bridge to the past and connect Black and Brown communities to a more sustainable and flourishing lifestyle.

 Thank you to Angela, Patrick, Tranelle, and Jeffrey for creating such a special day at Brushwood!